(Photo by Juan Ramos)

 No one expects you to be perfect in your quest to gain admission to the college of your choice, but even a little bit of prudence and common sense can go a long way toward helping you control your own destiny as much as possible.
 If you resolve not to cut corners anywhere, and to try to put yourself in the place of the decision-makers on the other end of the process, you can eliminate the most common errors.

 The Coaching Educator has nearly a decade of experience helping students and their families start the college application and financial aid process smoothly and keep hitting their marks through all the challenges and complications that arise.
 We can help you target the most appropriate colleges, select the right major, choose the optimal courses, obtain references, prepare for essays and interviews, and secure the financial aid to bring your plans to fruition.
-To learn more about how we can keep you on schedule and on message, contact us today for a free consultation.
+To learn more about our philosophy and capabilities, be sure to watch our free webinars, listen to our podcasts, sign up for our four-week College App Boot Camp, consider our Ultimate Programs and our special services for athletes and performing-arts students, and book a consultation to hear what we can do for you and how we do it.
+Keep reading this blog, and look for us on social media (see links below) as we keep our clients and admirers advised of new developments in our effort to help students get into and succeed at the right school.